FavourU/Data-Cleaning-Movie-Dataframe/README.md

 I ended this section identifying that there were 337 rows that did not have actors on them.
 I did not remove these as they could possibly be useful in my analysis later, and could always be removed with excel (or Python) at a later date.

 I also contemplated removing the rows where the Rating, Runtime and Votes were NaN.
 However, that would remove nearly a third of the data and so decided to keep it as i could possibly use it later.

+*PART 2 - DATA CLEANING USING EXCEL*

+I saved the dataframe as a new csv file - df3.to_csv('Visualising_Netflix.csv') - and then downloaded it to my computer so that i could work on excel.